Search Close Search

 Page Menu

 Health equity is defined as the attainment of the highest level of health for all people.
-Globally, this noble goal is impeded by many factors of a social nature, including equitable access to education, job opportunities, health care and science participation, among many others.
+Locally and globally, this noble goal is impeded by many factors of a social nature, including equitable access to education and job opportunities, health care, and science participation, among many others.

 Established in 2020, the Office of Health Equity at the University of Massachusetts Chan (UMass Chan) works to mitigate some of these factors.
 Our office leads all aspects of the institution’s mission relating to health equity across all three schools: the T.H.
 Chan School of Medicine, the Morningside Graduate School of Biomedical Sciences, and the Tan Chingfen Graduate School of Nursing.
-Our activities and goals align with the strategic goals of Diversity, Equity, and Inclusion (DEI) and Community and Global Impact within the UMass Chan strategic plan (IMPACT 2025).
+Our activities and goals align with UMass Chan's strategic goals of Diversity, Equity, and Inclusion (DEI) and Community and Global Impact, as described in our institutional strategic plan, IMPACT 2025.

-Our office is a central hub for promoting UMass Chan’s institutional goals around health equity.
-We collaborate with the Office of Diversity and Inclusion, the Office of Faculty Affairs, clinical and basic science departments, and the entire UMass Chan community to support a climate of inclusive excellence via programs, policies and practices that embrace and enrich all faculty, students, staff and administrators in accordance with our institution’s values of diversity, equity and inclusion.
+In sum, our office is a central hub for promoting UMass Chan’s institutional goals around diversity, inclusion, and health equity.
+We collaborate with the Office of Diversity and Inclusion, the Office of Faculty Affairs, clinical and basic science departments, and the entire UMass Chan community to support a climate of inclusive excellence via programs, policies and practices that embrace and enrich all faculty, students, staff and administrators in accordance with our institution’s values and strategic plan.

 circular portrait of woman with shoulder-length dark hair, wearing a gray blazer, standing in front of some foliage and smiling